Human Rights Education

 - reviews of particular sections of the Commission’s website

-would be useful to educators
+that would be useful to educators

 - upcoming human rights education events.